Death and All His Friends Cast Long Shadows When They Make Regular Appearances in the Public Space

 “You got to listen when they tell you not to come back…that you’re not wanted here.”

 “You got to listen.”

 She’s right, of course.

-“I know,” I say again, this time with a heavy sigh.
+“I know,” I say again, wondering how structural hurdles of such magnitude could ever be overcome.
 “But it shouldn’t be that way.”